eighttrigrams/eighttrigrams-tutorials/README.md

 ## Minimal projects

 As soon as you want to distribute code across multiple source files, you can very easily set up projects, following very limited conventions.
+The first of these is creating source files within a `src` subdirectory.
+The second one is having a correspondence between file names and namespace declarations at the beginning of the files.
+More on that below.
+But first let's look at an example.

 [examples/greeter_1/src/greeter.clj](./examples/greeter_1/src/greeter.clj):